We all know that exercise is good for us — it helps with strength, sleep, energy, and even mood.

 For the majority of people with cancer, exercising during treatment is completely safe.

-Research has shown that physical activity during treatment may decrease your risk for developing new cancers in the future.
+And that’s not all; research indicates that physical activity during treatment may decrease your risk for developing new cancers in the future.

 It’s also safe both before and after cancer treatment.